Hybrid work: what is hybrid work and why do employees want it?

 How to adopt a hybrid work model

-To make hybrid work for your company, you need the right people, processes, and technology.
+To adopt a hybrid work model, you need the right people, processes, and technology.
 Let’s take a look at a few things you should consider when moving to a hybrid work model.

 Survey your employees to find out what they need

 To build a hybrid model that works for your company, speak with your workforce to learn their needs.
-These are the people who will have a lot to gain—or lose—from changes made to your work model.
-By involving them in the process, you can create a working model to keep your workforce feeling motivated to do their best work.
+By involving employees, you can create a work model that keeps your people motivated to do their best work.

-Send out a survey to help gauge employee sentiment around hybrid work.
+To do this, send out a survey to help gauge employee sentiment around hybrid work.
 Be sure to ask questions about the working setup they’d thrive most in and include examples.
-Here are some questions to consider including:
+Here are some questions to include:

 - Have you moved away from your assigned work location in the past year?